 A list order conflict.
 Both of you added widgets to the bottom layout grid.
 The merge algorithm cannot guess the right order for the two new widgets and it reports the list order conflict.
 This is a reminder for you (the developer who is doing the merge) to look at the final layout and confirm the order.

-To start the resolution process, click the Resolve… button.
-The page is opened in a special mode with an orange tab:
+To start the resolution process, click the Merge button.
+The page is opened in a special mode with an orange bar at the top:

 The following non-conflicting changes have already been applied to the page: